About Nepal’s Vibrant Holi Festival

 Lastly try to buy color dye that’s not grease-based.
 The best is in powder form.
 It’s available in the smaller local shops rather than the supermarkets.
 Just ask for “color for Holi”.
 There will also be some street vendors selling dye.
 Small packets can be bought for 10-20 rupee while larger packets in small boxes cost from 40-60 rupees.

-There’s no muli-packs of dye so just buy the colors you like.
+There’s no multi-packs of dye so just buy the colors you like.
 The more the better.
 You’ll be surprised how quickly the dye gets used up so get a lot!

 Holi is a traditional festival of color and fun.
 I personally found it fantastic that people off all ages, nationalities, sexes and wealth could participate together.